 As we slowly bird our way through the pristine broad-leaved and moss-clad forests heading down from the monastery, we make a stop off in the formally proclaimed Lamperi Royal Botanical Park.
 This is another fantastic spot to stretch our legs, and Blue-fronted Redstarts and Great Barbets will likely greet us on our arrival.
 Comical Yellow-billed Blue Magpies bounce around the grass, while delicate Rufous-bellied Woodpeckers drum from the treetops.
 We are also likely to come across our first 'warbler flocks,' which will test our identification skills.
 A great variety of similar Phylloscopus warblers occur, and we're likely to see Whistler's, Lemon-rumped, Chestnut-crowned, Ashy-throated and Grey-hooded Warblers.
-The pristine forests here also give us our first chance for the scarce Ward's Trogon, but it is difficult here and better seen elsewhere on the tour.
+The pristine forests here also give us our first chance for the scarce Ward's Trogon.
 Grey-sided Laughingthrush is another generally scarce bird that we can sometimes find here as well.
 Bright flocks of minivets sweep through the trees, and equally bright flycatchers also vie for attention, with Verditer, Rufous-gorgeted and Ultramarine Flycatchers all possible.

-After an exciting day of birding, we'll descend into the Punakha valley, where we will spend the next two nights.
+After an exciting day of birding, we'll descend into the Punakha Valley, where we will spend the next two nights.

 Overnight: Punakha

-Spectacular Verditer Flycatchers are common virtually throughout Bhutan - it'll be tough to grow tired of this species!
+Spectacular Verditer Flycatchers are common virtually throughout Bhutan!

 Day 4.
-White-bellied Heron and the forests of Punakha valley We have a full day to spend birding around Punakha, and we will start by looking for the rare and now Critically Endangered White-bellied Heron.
+Rivers and forests of the Punakha Valley

+We have a full day to spend birding around Punakha, and we will keep the day somewhat flexible, depending on whether there are any recent reports of the Critically Endangered (IUCN Red List) White-bellied Herons.
 The tale of this bird is unfortunate, with it formerly being a widespread species in the foothills of the Himalayas.
-Due to a combination of factors, there are thought to be fewer than 250 of these birds left in the wild today.
-Bhutan is arguably the best country to search for this difficult species, and it will be a major target during www.birdingecotours.com our time here.
-With so few of these birds existing, we will count ourselves extremely lucky if we manage to find one.
-While searching for the heron, we're likely to see many other waterbirds, which might include rafts of ducks, ranging from Ruddy Shelduck to Bar-headed Goose, along with the strange-looking Common Merganser, large Crested Kingfisher and the endangered (IUCN) Pallas's Fish Eagle.
-Sandbars may also host the scarce Small Pratincole.
-We will also explore some wonderful riverine forest sections along the scenic Mo Chhu.
-Skulkers abound here, and we will have a tough task ahead of us to see any of the following: Chestnut-headed, Greybellied and Slaty-bellied Tesias, Scaly-breasted Cupwing or the sought-after Spotted Elachura.
+Due to a combination of factors, there are now thought to be fewer than 250 of these birds left in the wild today.
+Bhutan is arguably the best country to search for this difficult species, and it will be a major target during our time here.
+With so few of these birds remaining, we will count ourselves extremely lucky if we manage to find one.
+The Puna Tsang Chhu flowing through the Punakha Valley has been a good site for this species over the years, but it is not always present and is occasionally seen further down this river valley towards Damphu.
+Importantly, we have a night towards the end of the tour in the region again, as a backup in case we miss it today.

+While searching for the heron, we're likely to see many other waterbirds, which might include rafts of ducks, ranging from Ruddy Shelduck to Bar-headed Goose, along with the strange-looking Common Merganser, large Crested Kingfisher and the Endangered (IUCN) Pallas's Fish Eagle.
+Sandbars may host the scarce Small Pratincole.
+We will also explore some wonderful riverine forest sections along the scenic Mo Chhu upstream from here.
+Skulkers abound here, and we will have a tough task ahead of us to see any of the following: Chestnut-headed, Grey-bellied and Slaty-bellied Tesias, Scaly-breasted Cupwing or the sought-after Spotted Elachura.
 The elachura in particular is of great importance to many, as it was recently moved into a family of its own, making it a monotypic family (the only member of its family).
 Small Niltavas flit from the mid-strata, while the ever-persistent call of Golden-throated Barbets ring out.
 We will also keep an eye out for both Spotted and Slaty-backed Forktails on the forested sections of the river here.